Public Sector Purchase Programme (PSPP)

 Reverse auctions of Public Sector Purchase Programme

-The Central Bank of Malta will hold reverse auctions on a trial basis for some of its outright purchases under the PSPP as from September 2016.
-The Bank will use reverse auctions to purchase selected Malta Government debt securities eligible for the PSPP.
+The Central Bank of Malta will use reverse auctions to purchase selected Malta Government debt securities eligible for the PSPP.

 Auctions by the Bank will normally be held on Wednesdays, unless announced otherwise on the Bank's website.
 The list of targeted bonds will be published on this page two days prior to the auction.
 Eligible counterparties can participate in these PSPP reverse auctions.

 Information published on this page also includes terms and conditions, timeline and FAQs.

 The Central Bank of Malta's announcement of Reverse Auctions including ISINs list can be found here.